Rajpratik71/eucalyptus-wiki/Volume-Attach-Detach-in-Eucalyptus-3.3.0.md

     Processing GetVolumeToken request for volume vol-X
     ...
     ...
-    Processing ExportVolume request for volume vol-X`
+    Processing ExportVolume request for volume vol-X

 On Detach:

+    ...
     Processing UnexportVolume request for volume vol-X
+    ...

 On Delete:

+    ...
     Processing DeleteStorageVolume request for volume vol-X
+    ...

 On EBS-instance run, for the root:

     Processing CreateVolume request for volume vol-X
     Processing GetVolumeToken request for volume vol-X
     Processing ExportVolume request for volume vol-X

 On EBS-instance stop:

     Processing UnexportVolume request for volume vol-X

 Termination may add to the 'stop' set:

     Processing DeleteStorageVolume request for volume vol-X

 If any of those are missing then you can see how far the process got and what are the likely sources of failure.
-* Missing GetVolumeToken?
-Check the CLC and CLC->SC communications.
+* **Missing GetVolumeToken?** Check the CLC and CLC->SC communications.
-* Missing ExportVolume?
-Check that the NC got the doAttachVolume request and that the NC can communicate with the SC on port 8773.
+* **Missing ExportVolume?** Check that the NC got the doAttachVolume request and that the NC can communicate with the SC on port 8773.
-* Missing UnexportVolume?
-Check the NC.
+* **Missing UnexportVolume?** Check the NC.
 It should have a 'doDetachVolume' record in the logs as well as a logged entry of the URL used to contact the SC.
 If that URL is not http://<registered SC host or IP>:8773/services/Storage then the NC will not have been able to successfully send the message to the SC.

 ### Common Problems and Likely Causes and Solutions